AYUSH Counselling 2025

 Process:

-• Register for AACCC-UG Counseling (Candidates from the 1st Round need not register again).
+• Register for AACCC-UG Counselling (Candidates from the 1st Round need not register again).

-• Pay the Counseling Fee (Non-Refundable Registration Fee + Security Money) if not paid already.
+• Pay the Counselling Fee (Non-Refundable Registration Fee + Security Money) if not paid already.

 • Fill in and lock your choices.